-We find that first-principles calculations indeed show qualitative differences in the direction and magnitudes of the SO field between free-standing graphene with an applied electric field compared to graphene on an hBN substrate (FIG.~\ref{fig:SOF}).
-We select hBN as the prototypical substrate for graphene, known to exhibit reduced extrinsic scattering due to low trapped charge densities and a flat profile,\cite{dean12010GraphhBNMobIncrease} and for which several high-quality spin lifetime measurements are available.\cite{guimar2014ChBNEfieldAnistropy, drogeler2016ChBNSpinValve, gurram2018ChBNSpinTransReview} Figure~\ref{fig:SOF} specifically shows the internal SO magnetic field $\vec{B}_{\vec{k}}$ for doped material with a Fermi level position $\varepsilon_F=0.1$~eV above the conduction band edge, extracted for each point on the Fermi circle from the spin-orbit energy split $\Delta E_{\vec{k}} = g_e\mu_B \vec{B}_{\vec{k}}\cdot\langle\vec{S}\rangle_{\vec{k}}$.
+We find that first-principles calculations indeed show qualitative differences in the direction and magnitudes of the SO field between free-standing graphene with an applied electric field and graphene on an hBN substrate (FIG.~\ref{fig:SOF}(c)).
+We select hBN as the prototypical substrate for graphene, known to exhibit reduced extrinsic scattering due to low trapped charge densities and a flat profile,\cite{dean12010GraphhBNMobIncrease} and for which several high-quality spin lifetime measurements are available.\cite{guimar2014ChBNEfieldAnistropy, drogeler2016ChBNSpinValve, gurram2018ChBNSpinTransReview} FIG.~\ref{fig:SOF} specifically shows the internal SO magnetic field $\vec{B}_{\vec{k}}$ for a material with a Fermi level position $\varepsilon_F=0.1$~eV above the conduction band edge.
+The SO field is extracted for each point on the Fermi circle from the spin-orbit energy split $\Delta E_{\vec{k}} = g_e\mu_B \vec{B}_{\vec{k}}\cdot\langle\vec{S}\rangle_{\vec{k}}$.
 Here, $\langle\vec{S}\rangle_{\vec{k}}$ is the spin expectation value for one of the SO-split bands, and $g_e\mu_B$ is the electron spin gyromagnetic ratio.

-Free-standing graphene with no electric field (FIG.~\ref{fig:SOF}(a)) is inversion symmetric and Kramers degenerate, leading to $\vec{B}_{\vec{k}}=0$.
-In this case, spin-orbit coupling only introduces a small band gap $\sim 0.02$~meV, as is well-known.\cite{sergej2010GraphGapIntrins} Applying a transverse electric field to free-standing graphene (FIG.~\ref{fig:SOF}(b)) breaks the inversion symmetry, splits the conduction and valence bands symmetrically and introduces an in-plane azimuthal magnetic field.\cite{ertler2009graphSubsSpinTheor} Finally, for graphene on hBN (FIG.~\ref{fig:SOF}(c)), the valence band splitting is much stronger than that for the conduction band, a larger overall band gap of 46~meV opens up.
-Most importantly, the SO field $\vec{B}_{\vec{k}}$ is no longer in-plane, and picks up a significant out-of-plane component from the substrate interaction.
+Free-standing graphene with no electric field (FIG.~\ref{fig:SOF}(a)) is inversion symmetric and Kramers degenerate, leading to $\vec{B}_{\vec{k}}=0$, exactly as discussed above.
+In this case, spin-orbit coupling only introduces a small band gap $\sim 1$~$\mu$eV, as is well-known.\cite{GmitraIntrinsicBandGap, sergej2010GraphGapIntrins} Applying a transverse electric field to free-standing graphene (FIG.~\ref{fig:SOF}(b)) breaks the inversion symmetry, splits the conduction and valence bands symmetrically and introduces an in-plane azimuthal magnetic field.\cite{ertler2009graphSubsSpinTheor} We choose a field strength of 0.4~V/nm because it produces a conduction band splitting comparable to that for graphene on hBN (FIG.~\ref{fig:SOF}(c)).
+However, note that the valence band splitting is much stronger than that for the conduction band for graphene on hBN, and a band gap of 46~meV opens up.
+Most importantly, $\vec{B}_{\vec{k}}$ is no longer in-plane, picking up an out-of-plane component from the substrate interaction.